 At the beginning of a module, we specify the module name.
 If we have a

-, then we should name our module Geometry
+file called Geometry.hs, then we should name our module Geometry.
+Then,

 we specify the functions that it exports and after that, we can start